-At puberty, guys' bodies begin producing a lot of the hormone testosterone (pronounced: tes-TAHS-tuh-rone), which causes changes in several parts of the body, including the voice.
-For starters, a guy's larynx (pronounced: LAR-inks), also known as the voice box, grows bigger.
+At puberty, guys' bodies begin producing a lot of the hormone testosterone (pronounced: tes-TOSS-tuh-rone), which causes changes in several parts of the body, including the voice.
+For starters, a guy's larynx (pronounced: LAIR-inks), also known as the voice box, grows bigger.

 Stretched across your larynx are two muscles, your vocal cords, which are kind of like rubber bands.
 When you breathe, your vocal cords relax against the walls of the larynx and completely open to allow air to get in and out of your lungs.
 When you speak, though, your vocal cords close together by stretching across the larynx.
 Air from your lungs is then forced out between your vocal cords, causing them to vibrate and produce the tone of your voice.

 When you lower your voice, your vocal cords are relaxed and more floppy.
 When you make your voice higher, your vocal cords tighten.
 (You can notice this difference in how they feel as you adjust your speech.)